zedin27/C-Sharp-Playground/README.md

 ## DISCLAIMER

 These are personal notes and locally tested.
 You may encounter issues compiling due the dependencies needed and machine being used.
+Also, if you want to use my notes, feel free to use them as long there are no violation to credibility or misuse of it.
+Notes are uploaded to the _rb_ folder as pdfs

 ## Notes